PoorHttp/PoorWSGI/doc/documentation.rst

         colors = req.form.getlist('color', func=int)
         return "Post arguments for id are %s" % (id, str(req.args))

-As like Args class, if poor_AutoForm is set to Off, or if method is no POST, PUT or PATCH, req.form is EmptyForm instance instead of FieldStorage.
+Similar to the Args class, if poor_AutoForm is set to Off, or if the method is not POST, PUT or PATCH, ``req.form`` is an EmptyForm instance instead of FieldStorage.

 JSON request
 ~~~~~~~~~~~~
-In the first place JSON request are from AJAX.
-There are automatic JSON
+Initially, JSON requests came from AJAX.
+There is automatic JSON parsing in the
-parsing in Request object, which parse request body to JSON variable.
-This
+Request object, which parses the request body to a JSON variable.
+This parsing
-parsing starts only when Application.auto_json variable is set to True (default)
+starts only when the Application.auto_json variable is set to True (default) and
-and if mime type of POST, PUT or PATCH request is application/json.
+the MIME type of a POST, PUT or PATCH request is application/json.
+Then the
-Then request body is parsed to json property.
-You can configure JSON types
+request body is parsed to the json property.
+You can configure JSON types via the
-via Application.json_mime_types property, which is list of request
+Application.json_mime_types property, which is a list of request MIME types.
-mime types.

 .. code:: python